Vintr0n/TW-LAN-Attack-Bot/README.md

 Disclaimer: I did not create TW LAN, that can be found here: https://twlan.github.io/
-            This should only be played in an offline capacity do not attempt to host this and play this with
+            This should only be played in an offline capacity do not attempt to host this and play this online.

             I assume no responsibility or liability for any errors or omissions in the content of TW LAN or this bot.
 The information contained within